High court sympathetic to college athletes in NCAA dispute - WHIZ News

 The NCAA is in the process of trying to amend its rules to allow athletes to profit from their names, images and likenesses.
 That would allow athletes to earn money for things like sponsorship deals, online endorsement and personal appearances.
 For some athletes, those amounts could dwarf any education-related benefits.

-A decision in the case is expected before the end of June, when the high court traditionally breaks for summer.
+A decision from the justices is expected before the end of June, when the high court traditionally breaks for summer.

+AP College Sports Writer Ralph D. Russo in New York contributed to this report.